GDS2005/django-crud/README.md

 DB_PASSWORD=my_password
 ```

-Import the decouple dependencie where ever you need it.
+Import the Decouple package wherever you need it.

 ```bash
 from decouple import config